bojackchen/digital-flow/README.md

 ### Powerplanning
 #### Global net connection
 After the floorplan, the spaces for power rings as well as the power and ground rails of the standard digital cells are in place.
-It is possible now to execute power plan.
+It is possible now to complete the power plan.
 Global net connections should be properly defined using the `globalNetConnect` command, or using the GUI through `Power -> Connect Global Nets`.
 Totally there are 4 sets of entries required.